 This Grieving Family Wants The U.S. To Designate Mexican Cartels As Terrorists

 It was almost dark when Shalom LeBaron reached the spot where her daughter, Rhonita Miller LeBaron, and four grandchildren were killed.
-LeBaron found the remains of her 10-year-old granddaughter in the backseat of a car that had been riddled with bullets and set on fire earlier that morning.
+LeBaron found the remains of her 10-year-old granddaughter in the back seat of a car that had been riddled with bullets and set on fire earlier that morning.

 "Facedown, crunched up in fetal position because she was so afraid," LeBaron said through tears in an interview with NPR.
 "That's how her bones were found."